-Actual (U.S. dollar except shar uly 31, 2020 As Adjusted(1) rs in thousands, re and per share data) Cash and cash equivalents (2) \$ 36,518 \$ 125,682 Long term debt, net of current portion \$168,439 \$ 168,439 Shareholders' equity: Common stock: \$0.001 par value, 1,000,000,000 shares authorized, 63,100,922 shares issued and outstanding, actual; 69,350,922 shares issued and outstanding, as adjusted 63 69 Additional paid-in capital 140,876 230,034 Notes receivable from stockholders (44) (44) Accumulated other comprehensive loss (258) (258) Retained earnings 237,976 237,976 Total shareholders' equity 378,613 467,777 Total capitalization \$547,052 \$ 636,216
+Actual (U.S. dollar except share ber 31, 2019 As Adjusted(1) s in thousands, e and per share lata)

+Cash and cash equivalents (2) \$ 64,008 \$

+Long term debt, net of current portion(3) \$174,034 \$

+Shareholders' equity:

+Common stock: \$0.001 par value, 1,000,000,000 shares authorized, shares issued and

+shares outstanding, actual; shares issued and shares outstanding, as adjusted 139,773

+Notes receivable from stockholders (128) (128)

+Accumulated other comprehensive loss 79 79

+Retained earnings 239,309 239,309

+Total shareholders' equity 379,033

+Total capitalization \$553,067 \$

-(1) A \$1.00 increase (decrease) in the assumed initial public offering price of our common stock of \$16.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, would increase (decrease) as adjusted amount of cash and cash equivalents, additional paid-in capital, total shareholders' equity and total capitalization by approximately \$5.8 million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+- (1) A \$1.00 increase (decrease) in the assumed initial public offering price of our common stock of \$ per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, would increase (decrease) the pro forma as adjusted amount of cash and cash equivalents, additional paid-in capital, total shareholders' equity and total capitalization by approximately \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 We may also increase or decrease the number of shares we are offering.
-Each increase (decrease) of 1.0 million in the number of shares offered by us would increase (decrease) as adjusted amount of cash and cash equivalents, common stock and additional paid-in capital, total shareholders' equity and total capitalization by approximately \$14.9 million, assuming that the assumed initial public offering price remains the same and after deducting underwriting discounts and estimated offering expenses payable by us.

-(2) Does not include \$1.5 million of restricted cash and investments as of July 31, 2020.
+Each increase (decrease) of 1.0 million in the number of shares offered by us would increase (decrease) the pro forma as adjusted amount of cash and cash equivalents, common stock and additional paid-in capital, total shareholders' equity and total capitalization by approximately \$ million, assuming that the assumed initial public offering price remains the same and after deducting underwriting discounts and commissions and estimated offering price remains the same and after deducting underwriting discounts and cash equivalents, common stock and additional paid-in capital, total shareholders' equity and total capitalization by approximately \$ million, assuming that the assumed initial public offering price remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us. - (2) Does not include \$1.6 million of restricted cash and investments as of October 31, 2019. - (3) As of October 31, 2019, we did not have any borrowings outstanding under the Revolving Credit Facility.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Debt".

-The table above does not include (i) 9,880,190 shares authorized pursuant to our 2020 Plan or (ii) outstanding options to purchase 1,725,500 shares under our 2003 Plan at a weighted average price per share of \$13.56.
+The table above does not include (i) shares authorized pursuant to our 2020 Plan, which number does not include any future annual evergreen increases pursuant to the terms of the 2020 Plan or (ii) outstanding options to purchase shares at a weighted average price of \$

-The table above assumes no exercise by the underwriters of their option to purchase 1,406,250 additional shares of common stock from us to cover overallotments, if any.
+The table above assumes no exercise by the underwriters of their option to purchase additional shares of common stock from us to cover overallotments, if any.